 CEBPEL aims to develop, implement and evaluate comprehensive early intervention systems that address the developmental needs of young children with special needs, their families and the personnel who serve them.
 CEBPEL raises awareness and increases implementation of positive, evidence-based practices for the preventionand remediation of challenging behavior with a database to support those practices.

 The Center for Practice Engaged Education Research (C-PEER) is a network focused on re-imagining the relationship between researchers, educators, and community members to support schools and communities in improving their work on behalf of learners.
 We identify and investigate promising education practices to address challenging problems in education and to learn from promising research findings.

 Julie Oxenford O'Brian, Director

-The Center for Transforming Learning and Teaching (CTLT) was established as an initiative within the School of Education & Human Development at UC Denver in 2003.
+The Center for Transforming Learning and Teaching (CTLT) was established as an initiative within the School of Education & Human Development at CU Denver in 2003.
 Today, the Center works with educators across the US to catalyze and co-create the transformation of learning environments through the use of assessment so that all are engaged in learning and empowered to positively contribute in a global society.
 We pursue our mission by: Creating and providing professional learning experiences to K-12 educators that support effective use of assessment strategies and tools; Coaching and embedding the use of assessment as a support for learning within classroom settings; Planning, developing and facilitating professional learning communities; Developing, supporting and bringing forward models of practice; Convening practitioners to bring out the best thinking; and engaging educators at the intersection of theory and practice.

 Bonnie Walters, Executive Director